 The Common Sense party will seek to promote policies and candidates who are:

 - Supportive of political reforms to increase access and participation of all Californians

-- Willing to make long term investments in education, healthcare, and transportation and water infrastructure necessary to keep California innovative, productive and competitive in global markets, and
+- We want to see the large expenditures toward education, healthcare, transportation used in a more effective way to accomplish the goals as presented, and its important water infrastructure should be expanded as necessary to keep California innovative, productive and competitive in global markets, and

 - Prudent in spending and thoughtful about creating new taxes and regulations.